-Fees: A \$100 fee for assessment is required for ENG 113.
-A \$125 fee is charged in ENG 335.
+Fees: A \$125 fee is charged in ENG 335.

-2014 Core Curriculum

-Courses that fulfill 2014 Core Curriculum are identified following English course descriptions.
+Core Curriculum: Courses that fulfill Core Curriculum are identified following English course descriptions.

-To meet Program Learning Outcomes for the upcoming academic year and to provide access to technology, English-students will be required to use a laptop computer or tablet with wireless network capability meeting or exceeding the recommended requirements specified under the Technology Tab in Wolf Den.
+To meet Program Learning Outcomes and to provide access to technology, English students will be required to use a laptop computer or tablet with wireless network capability meeting or exceeding the recommended requirements specified under the Technology Tab in Wolf Den.
 Such laptops must have the basic software functionality of Microsoft Word, PowerPoint, and Excel, available free of charge in Windows 365, accessed through the Technology Tab in Wolf Den.

 ENG 113.
-Freshman Composition and Introduction to Literature and Research.
+First-Year Composition.
 (3)

-Introduction to college-level written discourse and basic library research, applicable across the disciplines, with selected readings in poetry, fiction, nonfiction, and drama.
-A grade of "C" or higher is required before the student can take any English courses at the 200, 300, or 400 levels.
+An introduction to college-level written discourse, applicable across disciplines.
+This course focuses on source-based writing using readings from a variety of genres.
+A grade of "C" or higher is required before the student can take Writing Intensive (WI) classes or any English courses at the 200 level or above.

-Required of ALL students unless exempted by examination.
 Minimum grade of "C" required.

-Satisfies 2014 Core Curriculum in Personal and Community Formation (ENG).
+Satisfies Core Curriculum in Personal and Community Formation (ENG).